agronholm/apscheduler/docs/userguide.rst

 Limiting the number of concurrently executing instances of a job
 ----------------------------------------------------------------

-By default, only one instance of each job is allowed to be run at the same time.
-This means that if the job is about to be run but the previous run hasn't finished yet, then the latest run is considered a misfire.
-It is possible to set the maximum number of instances for a particular job that the scheduler will let run concurrently, by using the ``max_instances`` keyword argument when adding the job.
+By default, an unlimited number of concurrent job executions is allowed.
+You can limit this by setting the ``max_instances`` keyword argument when :meth:`adding a job <~apscheduler.schedulers.base.BaseScheduler.add_job>`.
+Any job runs exceeding the ``max_instances`` value before previous runs finish will be considered a misfire and the following error will be displayed:
+``Execution of job [JOB] skipped: maximum number of running instances reached ([max_instances])``

 .. _missed-job-executions: